Best WiFi Routers in India (2026)

 TP-Link Deco X10 AX1500 Mesh WiFi System

-The Deco X10 is the cheapest way to start a mesh WiFi system.
+The Deco X10 is the cheapest way to start a mesh WiFi 6 system.
 At ₹3,299 for a single unit, it costs barely more than a standard WiFi 6 router — but with the advantage of seamless expandability.
 When you outgrow the single unit's 2100 sq ft coverage (which handles a 2BHK), add another Deco unit for whole-home coverage without replacing your router.
 The AI-driven mesh ensures your phone switches between units without dropping connections.
 120-device support handles smart homes with dozens of IoT devices.
-The Deco app is the best router app in India — genuinely easy setup and management.
+The Deco app is the best router app in India.

 Pros